 Modified from Kandra’s original post on Soapmaking Natural Ingredients Forum

 Soap makers seems to always think “hrmmm I wonder if I can soap that”, especially when it comes to “food-stuff”.
 Maybe it’s because soaping and cooking are so similar? 🤔 hmmmmm… Can we (and should we) add things like fruits, veggies, teas, juices, herbs, etc. to our soaps?
 The TLDR is, heck yes!
 We’re soapers, let’s soap it!
-But really, let’s see what happens if we do, and talk about what it brings to the soap and all that.
+But really, let’s see what happens if we do, and talk about what it brings to the soap (including coloring soap naturally!)

 - Making Soap with Vegetable or Fruit Purees